Gauge theory and mixed state criticality: Proof of the main argument

 The subsequent action of $\mathcal{E}_{ZZ,j^\prime}$ can be calculated as

 By repeating this calculation, we obtain

 where the delta function is defined as

-However, if a pure state $\ket{\psi}\bra{\psi}$ satisfies the Gauss law, the term $\bra{a,b}\ket{\psi}\bra{\psi}\ket{a,b^\prime}$ gives the delta function contribution because the configuration of $a$, in the periodic boundary condition, uniquely determines the configuration of $b$ as in the decorated domain wall state.
+\end{widetext} However, if a pure state $\ket{\psi}\bra{\psi}$ satisfies the Gauss law, the term $\bra{a,b}\ket{\psi}\bra{\psi}\ket{a,b^\prime}$ gives the delta function contribution because the configuration of the eigenvalues of vertex spins, in the periodic boundary condition, uniquely determines the value $b_{j-1/2}b_{j+1/2}$ for every $j$ as in the decorated domain wall state.
 Then we have

 This is the same as \eqref{aeq:trace} and completes the proof of \eqref{eq:main_eq}.